The general position avoidance game and hardness of general position games: Preliminary results and examples

-For an application of Theorem~\ref{thm:up-to-gp-set} consider the Petersen graph $P$.
-By the symmetry of $P$ we may assume that $a_1$ is an arbitrary vertex of $P$.
-Consider first the case that $b_1$ is a neighbor of $a_1$.
-Then $\Pl_G(a_1,b_1)$ consists of four vertices.
-Moreover, $\Pl_P(a_1, b_1) \cup \{a_1, b_1\}$ is a general position set.
-Hence, after A plays any vertex from $\Pl_G(a_1,b_1)$, we can apply Theorem~\ref{thm:up-to-gp-set}(i) to conclude that A wins the $\gp$-avoidance game on $P$.
+As an example of the application of Theorem~\ref{thm:up-to-gp-set}, consider the Petersen graph $P$ (see Figure \ref{fig1b}).
+By the symmetry of $P$, we may assume that $a_1$ is an arbitrary vertex of $P$.
+Consider first the case that $b_1$ is a neighbor of $a_1$, as illustrated in Figure \ref{fig1b}.
+Then it is easy to check that $\Pl_P(a_1,b_1)$ consists of four vertices.
+Moreover, $\Pl_P(a_1,b_1)\cup \{a_1, b_1\}$ is a general position set.
+Hence, after A plays any vertex $a_2$ from $\Pl_P(a_1,b_1)$, we have that $\Pl_P(a_1,b_1,a_2)\cup\{a_1,b_1,a_2\}$ is a general position set, since it is equal to $\Pl_P(a_1,b_1)\cup\{a_1,b_1\}$, and $|\Pl_P(a_1,b_1,a_2)|=3$ is odd.
+Thus, we can apply Theorem~\ref{thm:up-to-gp-set}(i) to conclude that A wins the $\gp$-avoidance game on $P$.
 Consider second the case that $b_1$ is a vertex at distance $2$ from $a_1$.
 Then A replies with $a_2$ which is a neighbor of $a_1$ but not a neighbor of $b_1$.
-Now $\Pl_G(a_1,b_1,a_2)$ consists of three vertices and $\Pl_P(a_1, b_1, a_2) \cup \{a_1, b_1, a_2\}$ is a general position set, hence Theorem~\ref{thm:up-to-gp-set}(i) can be applied once more.
+Now it is easy to check that $\Pl_P(a_1,b_1,a_2)$ consists of three vertices and $\Pl_P(a_1,b_1,a_2)\cup\{a_1,b_1,a_2\}$ is a general position set, hence Theorem~\ref{thm:up-to-gp-set}(i) can be applied once more.
 (We remark in passing that B wins the $\gp$-achievement game on the Petersen graph.)

 As another application of Theorem~\ref{thm:up-to-gp-set} we have the following result.